Boston Architectural College

 Key Highlights

-- ✦Founded in 1889 as the Boston Architectural Club, one of the oldest institutions dedicated to architectural education.
+- ✦Founded in 1889 as the Boston Architectural Club, making it one of the oldest institutions dedicated to architectural education.

-- ✦Pioneered and maintained a unique atelier teaching method, influenced by the École des Beaux-Arts tradition.
+- ✦Pioneered an atelier teaching method, influenced by the French École des Beaux-Arts, emphasizing practical, hands-on learning.

-- ✦Faculty drawn directly from leading local architectural schools and the extended professional community.
+- ✦Faculty comprises practicing professionals drawn from local architectural schools and the wider design community.

 Timeline